How many people in Germany are affected by diabetes?

 - (chronic) inflammation (“silent inflammation”)

-- Nitrogen imbalance, ADMA elevation and relative arginine deficiency
+- Nitrogen imbalance, elevated ADMA, and relative arginine deficiency

-- Increase in Lp(a), fibrinogen and plasmin activator
+- Increased levels of Lp(a), fibrinogen, and plasmin activator

-- Oxidative stress = imbalance (radicals – antioxidants)
+- Oxidative stress = imbalance (free radicals – antioxidants)

-- 8 weeks of medically supervised nutrition with only 600 kcal (only non-starchy vegetables and diet drinks) à 7 out of 11 patients with long-term type 2 diabetes (insulin production and liver function are normalized) are cured of their disease.
-In addition, it has long been known that every second patient who loses 10 kg soon after being diagnosed with diabetes will recover.
+- 8 weeks of medically supervised nutrition with only 600 kcal (only non-starchy vegetables and diet drinks) à 7 out of 11 patients with years of type 2 diabetes (insulin production and liver function are normalized) are cured of their disease.
+Furthermore, it has been known for some time that every second patient who loses 10 kg soon after a diabetes diagnosis recovers.

-- A "Mediterranean" diet is beneficial with a high proportion of fibre-rich fruits, vegetables, legumes, little red meat, more fish, more monounsaturated fats such as olive oil.
+- A "Mediterranean" style diet is inexpensive. with a high proportion of fiber-rich fruits, vegetables, legumes, little red meat, more fish, more monounsaturated fats such as olive oil.

-- “Diabetics must be informed about the targeted supplementation of vital substances to prevent diabetic complications – loss of vision, amputations, stroke and heart attack.”
+- "Diabetics must be informed about the targeted supplementation of vital substances to prevent diabetic complications – vision loss, amputations, stroke and heart attack."

-(Source: Prof. HP Meissner, diabetologist, Berlin, ÄP 4.10.2002) - Of the Since 2020, the American Diabetes Association has officially recommended low-carb as an option for diabetes therapy: “...Reducing overall carbohydrate intake for individuals with diabetes demonstrated the most evidence for improving glycemia and may be applied in a variety of eating patterns that meet individual needs and preferences.
+(Source: Prof.) H.P.
+Meissner, diabetologist, Berlin, ÄP 4.10.2002) - Of the The American Diabetes Association has officially and explicitly recommended low-carb diets as an option for diabetes therapy since 2020: “...Reducing overall carbohydrate intake for individuals with diabetes demonstrated the most evidence for improving glycemia and may be applied in a variety of eating patterns that meet individual needs and preferences.
 For individuals with type 2 diabetes not meeting glycemic targets or for whom reducing glucose-lowering drugs is a priority, reducing overall carbohydrate intake with a low- or very-low-carbohydrate eating pattern is a viable option..."
 (Source: https://care.diabetesjournals.org/content/43/Supplement_1/S48.full-text.pdf)

-Which micronutrients / dietary supplements are relevant for diabetes mellitus?
+Which micronutrients/dietary supplements are relevant in diabetes mellitus?

-- Vitamin C inhibits the enzyme aldose reductase (AR) and thus the formation of sorbitol (Aldose reductase is an enzyme that converts glucose to sorbitol).
-In diabetes mellitus, AR produces a lot of sorbitol, which accumulates in the cells and causes damage to the kidneys, eyes and nerves due to the high osmotic pressure.
+- Vitamin C inhibits the enzyme aldose reductase (AR) and thus the formation of sorbitol.
+(Aldose reductase is an enzyme that converts glucose to sorbitol).
+In diabetes mellitus, AR produces a lot of sorbitol, which accumulates in the cells and v.aDamage to the kidneys, eyes, and nerves is caused by the high osmotic pressure.

-- Inhibits protein glycosylation (displaces glucose from protein binding sites) and thus the formation of AGE (with the negative effects mentioned above).
-In case of vitamin C deficiency, the glycosylation rate is increased!
+- Inhibits protein glycosylation (displaces glucose from protein binding sites) and thus the formation of AGEs (with the o.g(negative effects).
+In cases of vitamin C deficiency, the glycosylation rate is increased!

 - Most important water-soluble antioxidant

-- Protects folic acid & vitamin E from oxidation
+- Does folic acid protect? &Vitamin E before oxidation

-- Important for synthesis of carnitine, neurotransmitters & collagen
+- Important for the synthesis of carnitine and neurotransmitters && Collagen

-- Reduces insulin resistance and HbA1c (indicator of blood sugar over the last 2-3 months, as it shows the proportion of red blood pigment to which sugar is bound).
-Vitamin C intake increases the concentration of reduced glutathione in the plasma, which causes a change in membrane permeability.
-This results in improved insulin effectiveness, which enables increased transport of glucose into the cell.
+- Lowers insulin resistance and HbA1c (an indicator of blood sugar levels over the last 2-3 months, as it shows the proportion of hemoglobin to which sugar is bound).
+This is because vitamin C intake increases the concentration of reduced glutathione in the plasma, which alters membrane permeability.
+This results in improved insulin sensitivity, enabling increased glucose transport into the cell.

-- Improves (endothelium-dependent) vasodilation (= expansion of the blood vessels and thus improvement of blood circulation)
+- Improves (endothelium-dependent) vasodilation (= widening of blood vessels and thus improvement of blood flow)

 - Increased vitamin C requirement due to oxidative stress

-- Diabetics have approx.50% reduced storage capacity for vitamin C
+- Diabetics have approximately50% reduced storage capacity for vitamin C

-Typical dosage: 500-2000 mg (spread over several portions) over 4 months; the aim is to achieve a level similar to that of healthy people; diabetics need ~twice as much vitamin C! à “In order to be able to determine the positive effects of vitamin C described in the studies, a vitamin C intake of 500 to 1000 mg per day is necessary.
-When taking a high-dose vitamin C preparation, it is important to pay attention to its bioavailability.
-With conventional preparations, only a small part of the amount of vitamin C taken in is actually available to the body, since on the one hand the absorption rate decreases with increasing dosage and on the other hand if the vitamin C blood level rises too quickly and too high, part of it is eliminated via the urine."
+Typical dosage: 500-2000 mg (Divided into several portions) over 4 months; the aim is to achieve a level comparable to that of healthy individuals; diabetics need approximately twice as much vitamin C!
+"To experience the positive effects of vitamin C described in the studies, a vitamin C intake of 500 to 1000 mg per day is necessary."
+When taking a high-dose vitamin C supplement, its bioavailability should be considered.
+With conventional supplements, only a small portion of the ingested vitamin C is actually available to the body, as the absorption rate decreases with increasing dosage, and if the vitamin C blood level rises too quickly or too high, some is excreted in the urine.“

 - Most important fat-soluble antioxidant

-- Inhibits oxidation of lipids, enzymes & hormones (increased lipid peroxidation in diabetics
+- Inhibits oxidation of lipids and enzymes. && hormones (increased lipid peroxidation in diabetics)

-- Reduces protein glycolysis and thus AGE formation
+- Reduces protein glycation and thus AGE formation.

 - Reduces thromboxane synthesis (thromboxane activates platelet aggregation)